Student & Family Handbook

 Parents and legal guardians have access to their child’s academic records as maintained by the school.
 Student files contain grade records, teacher evaluations, state testing records, and accident/injury and incident reports.
 This information will not be released to anyone other than parents or legal guardians, administrators, and the student’s current teachers.
 If you would like to see the contents of your child’s school file, please make an appointment with an administrator.
 The administrator will advise you of your specific rights regarding individual pieces of information at the time you view the file.

 Students are sometimes photographed by teachers and other staff for classroom and school use.
 Photographs may be used on the school website and in school publications.
-Families wishing not to have their child photographed or wishing to exclude their child’s photograph from specific uses may update this information by sending an email to the office or adding that information to the student’s registration via your Trackers account.
+Families wishing not to have their child photographed or wishing to exclude their child’s photograph from specific uses may update this information by sending an email to the office.

 The school will provide the technology needed during the day for academic use, students will not have access to personal electronics during school hours.
 Student cell phones, tablets, or electronics will be kept by their teacher during school hours unless given specific permission by their teacher.
 Phones should be turned off or in Airplane mode.

-- Trackers is not responsible for any lost and/or damaged cell phones or electronics either unreported (or reported) by student or parent.
+- Portland Forest School is not responsible for any lost and/or damaged cell phones or electronics either unreported (or reported) by student or parent.

-- Trackers staff will be responsible for communicating directly with parents in the case of an emergency.
+- Portland Forest School staff will be responsible for communicating directly with parents in the case of an emergency.
 To support attention during class time, refrain from calling or texting your student during school hours.

 We recognize that students come from a variety of backgrounds and all have different needs.
 Our ability to make accommodations to our behavioral expectations is based on whether those accommodations allow us to meet the above priorities.
 Depending on our ability to make accommodations within that framework, Trackers Forest School may decide that the student’s interests will be served better in a learning environment different from the one the Forest School can offer.